AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-006-brian-benz.md

 +++
-#Description = "This week we interview Brian Benz, Senior Developer Advocate from Microsoft!
-We cover a lot in this episode from X to X, and X. For a comprehensive breakdown take a look at the shownotes by clicking the episode title."
-aliases = ["/6"]
-author = "Alexandra Moxin"
-categories = []
+Description = "This week we interview Brian Benz, Senior Developer Advocate from Microsoft!
+We cover a lot in this episode from Microsoft's Open Source contributions, Java, Azure and the cloud.
+Brian's team is hiring!
+If you're a well known Java expert looking for new opportunities who's also passionate for contributing to and advancing the platform, reach out at [MS Dev Advocate Jobs](https://aka.ms/devadvocatejobs)!
+For a comprehensive breakdown of the episode and showlinks take a look at the shownotes by clicking the episode title." aliases = ["/6"] author = "Alexandra Moxin" categories = []